Menu

 Create, Edit, Settings

-• Create: title, description, abstract, protocol type, tags.
+• Create: title, description, abstract, content type, keywords.

 • Edit: steps, reagents, references, and academic sections.